Plant Guides12 min read

 SeascapeVariableMediumGoodHot climates (heat tolerant)

-This yield data comes from the 2023 Illinois Extension trial comparing all three varieties in a vertical stack system with perlite substrate and 100 harvests from May through October.
+This yield data comes from a single 2023 Illinois Extension trial (one location, one season) comparing all three varieties in a vertical stack system with perlite substrate and 100 harvests from May through October.
+Yields will vary with your setup, climate, and nutrient management.

-Albion was recommended by the University of New Hampshire study for greenhouse production due to its "high yields, large fruit, and excellent flavor."
+Albion was recommended by the UNH study for greenhouse production due to its "high yields, large fruit, and excellent flavor."
 However, the Illinois Extension trial noted Albion tended toward acidity in their conditions, while Monterey showed superior flavor.
 Flavor profiles can shift with nutrient solution, light levels, and temperature — so your growing environment influences which variety tastes best.
 Albion remains the most widely planted day-neutral variety commercially because of its consistent quality and yield reliability.

 Seascape sacrifices a small degree of flavor for significant gains in heat tolerance and overall productivity — making it the best choice if your growing area regularly exceeds 27°C (80°F).